 Table 4.3-14.
 Note.
 Entering DA

-- 1) This entry should be avoided with ATC2-STM, since there will not be any time for the STM to prepare for the change of state.
-Entering after starting up or via Hot Standby is to prefer. - 2) According to [ESTMA draft v2.1.6].
+- 1) This entry should be avoided with NTC-ATC2, since there will not be any time for the STM to prepare for the change of state.
+Entering after starting up or via Hot Standby is to prefer. - 2) Reserve.